About

 Learn More About Hope

 The pursuit of knowledge.
 I am a teacher by training and started my career in early childhood education.
-I wholly believe in the famous quote by Ralph Waldo Emerson, “The mind once stretched by a new idea never returns to its original dimension.”
-I have an innate curiosity about the world and constantly push to find more by way of new challenges, ideas, and experiences.
+I wholly believe in the famous quote by Ralph Waldo Emerson, "The mind once stretched by a new idea never returns to its original dimension."
+I have an innate curiosity about the World and constantly push to learn more through new challenges, ideas, and experiences.

 Talent Acquisition Coordinator